On the go? Listen to our blog instead of reading it.

 You might not be alone in your holiday war zone, so connect with your allies.
 Hangout with your cousin who is also uncomfortable; enjoy some time playing with your nieces and nephews.
 Ask your grandmother questions about her life.
 Focus on connecting with people who are easier for you to love.
 Building those relationships will make the other challenges seem less overwhelming.

 I hope those tips help you manage difficult homecomings.
+For additional tips you can read, 5 Holiday Stress Busters and How to Make the Most of Holidays with Your Family.
 The holidays can stir up a number of difficult emotions for people, especially with it seems like the world is having some Martha Stewart realness.
 Talking with a therapist can help sort through the sticky situations you might encounter, or offer support during a challenging time of the year.
 If you need some extra help, reach out to a professional who can help you tap into your own strengths and provide you with some resources to have a happy holiday.

-If you need help walking through steps like this or even more complex situations involving sexuality, grief and loss, or general individual counseling or relationship counseling related issues, let us know and we will be glad to help!
+If you need help walking through steps like this or even more complex situations involving sexuality, grief and loss, or general individual counseling or couples counseling related issues, let us know and we will be glad to help!
+We offer several therapies, including but not limited to, LGBT counseling, anxiety counseling, depression counseling, and family and parenting counseling.
+Here you can make a counseling appointment.